+Screening Checks:

-Screening Checks: This role may require a security check and where this is required, any offer of employment we make, or the successful outcome of the probationary period, will be conditional upon the satisfactory completion of this check.
-Whether an outcome is satisfactory will be determined by the University.
+This role requires a basic Disclosure and Barring Service (DBS) Check.
+Any offer of employment we make to you will be conditional upon the satisfactory completion of this check; whether an outcome is satisfactory will be determined by the University.